-Landmark Agriculture Bill to deliver a Green Brexit
+Landmark Agriculture Bill to deliver a green Brexit

 For 2019, Direct Payments will be made on the same basis as now, subject to simplifications where possible.
 Direct Payments for 2020 will also be made in much the same way as now.
 Simplifications will be made as soon as possible, subject to the terms of the overall Brexit implementation period.
 There will then be an agricultural transition period in England between 2021 and 2027 as payments are gradually phased out.

 During consultation, there was a widespread support for applying reductions to Direct Payments more widely.
-All farmers will therefore see some reduction to their payments from the start of the transition, although those who receive the highest payments will see bigger reductions initially.
+Most farmers will therefore see some reduction to their payments during the transition, although those who receive the highest payments will see bigger reductions initially.
 This will free up funds to invest in public goods.

 To help new entrants get into the sector and give farmers flexibility to plan for the future, Direct Payments during the agricultural transition period up until 2027 will be “delinked” from the requirement to farm the land.